 Notice of a meeting given under subclause (3) must specify the general nature of the business to be transacted at the meeting and no business other than that business is to be transacted at the meeting, except business which the committee members present at the meeting unanimously agree to treat as urgent business.

-Any 4 members of the committee constitute a quorum for the transaction of the business of a meeting of the committee.
+The quorum for committee meetings is not less than half of those members currently appointed as members of the committee for the transaction of the business of a meeting of the committee.

 No business is to be transacted by the committee unless a quorum is present and if, within half an hour of the time appointed for the meeting, a quorum is not present, the meeting is to stand adjourned to the same place and at the same hour of the same day in the following week.